seanmoakes/ClassicToHybrid/README.md

 If you want to challenge yourself then I would stop reading now and go and see if this workflow works for you.

 I [documented the process I followed in creating the systems](./SystemDesign.md), but I thought it might be useful to highlight some things I found interesting along the way.

+## Notes

+### Multiple Required Component Groups

+The following systems use more than 1 required Component structs.

+- DamageSystem.cs
+  1. ReceiverData
+  2. ShotData
+- EnemyShootSystem.cs
+  1. Data
+  2. PlayerData
+- RemoveDeadSystem.cs
+  1. Entities
+  2. PlayerCheck
+- ShotDestroySystem.cs
+  1. Data
+  2. PlayerCheck

+If we look at ShotDestroySystem.cs, we can see that it is possible to use both Types of Component Group array in the same System.

+### Use Length in injected Component Groups

+Add "public int Length;" to Component Group Arrays that use Injection.
+When this is included, it is assigned the length of the return array, making it easy to iterate over the array's content.

+### Common Efficiency Improvements

+Many of the systems are made more efficient by moving functions outside of loops, this is often done with Time.deltaTime.
+Null checks are also added to the start of many Systems' OnUpdate function to abort at the first hurdle.